mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/introduction.en.md

   - mlc
 ---

-# What's Mercado Pago Checkout?
+# What's Checkout Pro?

-Mercado Pago Checkout is an integration that allows you to **charge your customers through our web form from any device in a simple, fast and secure way.**
+Checkout Pro is an integration that allows you to **charge your customers through our web form from any device in a simple, fast and secure way.**

 ----[mla]----
 ![Basic-Checkout](/images/web-payment-checkout/cho-modal-mobile.png)